What are your thoughts on it? I just finished re-reading it - the last time was such a long time ago I had forgotten many twists in the plot

 Sillä minä olen ihminen ja ihmisenä olen elänyt jokaisessa ihmisessä, joka on ollut ennen minua ja ihmisenä elän jokaisessa ihmisessä joka tulee jälkeeni.
 Elän ihmisen itkussa ja ilossa, hänen surussaan ja pelossaan elän, hyvyydessään ja pahuudessaan, oikeudessa ja vääryydessä, heikkoudessa ja väkevyydessä.
 Ihmisenä olen elävä ihmisessä ikuisesti enkä sen tähden kaipaa uhreja hautaani ja kuolemattomuutta nimelleni.
 Tämän kirjoitti hän, joka eli yksinäisenä kaikki elämänsä päivät.

-Hank W. on Wed Jan 30, 2008 8:31 am, edited 1 time in total.
+Last edited by Hank W. on Wed Jan 30, 2008 8:31 am, edited 1 time in total.

 Cheers, Hank W.